StefanKunde/TradeMaster_POE/README.md

 Give it a try and you probably will love it :)

 Warn:
 PainlessMapTrader is still in the alpha.
 Its normaly working, but there are some bugs in it.
+Still in development.